 - Two-day access to the Niagara Falls transit system, WEGO.

-This special service is available from late June through Labour Day Weekend.
+This special service is available from late June through Thanksgiving .
 Click here for more information.

 Taking the bus to Niagara Falls from Toronto

-Greyhound and Megabus both services between Toronto and various places in the Niagara Region, including Niagara Falls bus station, with one-way tickets typically ranging from $15 to $25 CAD.
+Megabus services between Toronto and various places in the Niagara Region, including Niagara Falls bus station, with one-way tickets typically ranging from $15 to $25 CAD.

 From there, visitors can take a short ride on the WEGO bus to the tourist district of Niagara Falls, Clifton Hill.
-On foot, the walk to Clifton Hill from the bus station is about 30 minutes.
+The walk to Clifton Hill from the bus station is about 30 minutes on foot.

 Driving from Toronto to Niagara Falls

 The drive to Niagara Falls from Toronto typically takes between 1.5 and 2 hours, depending on traffic.
 The most direct route to Niagara Falls from Toronto is via Queen Elizabeth Way (QEW).
-Though, adventurous road trippers may choose to get off the highway earlier to enjoy the Niagara backroads.
+However, adventurous road trippers may get off the highway earlier to enjoy the Niagara backroads.
 Once you see signs for “The Falls/Niagara Falls U.S.A,” you have arrived.

 Parking in Niagara Falls, Ontario

 If you choose to drive to Niagara Falls for the weekend and wish to stay close to the tourist district, expect to pay for parking.
-Most hotels charge an additional $20-$35 for overnight parking.
-Those visiting for a single day can park in Niagara Parks lots for $26.95 + HST.
+Most hotels charge for overnight parking, so before you book your travel plans, check with your hotel on their overnight parking prices.
+Those visiting for a single day can park in Niagara Parks lots for $26.55+HST .
 For this reason, most Toronto visitors opt to take transit for their weekend trip to Niagara Falls.
-However, if you plan to do some hiking or visit wineries elsewhere in the region, it could be worth having a vehicle on hand.
+However, it could be worth having a vehicle on hand if you plan to do some hiking or visit wineries elsewhere in the region.

-From a bird sanctuary to casinos to ziplines, Niagara Falls has something for everyone.
+Niagara Falls has something for everyone, from a bird sanctuary to casinos to ziplines.
 For the best weekend itinerary, mix these must-see attractions with some of your personal picks:

 What to Pack for a Weekend Trip to Niagara Falls